mikebernal/sandbox/README.md

 ![terminal information](terminal_output.png)

-When the page is navigates in the browser:
+When the page is navigated in the browser:

 First Load JS = Size + First Load JS shared by all